jwworth/til/browsers/hide-bookmarks-bar-in-chrome.md

-# Hide Booksmarks Bar in Chrome
+# Hide Bookmarks Bar in Chrome

 Do you use bookmarks in Chrome, and also take a lot of browser screenshots?
 If so, read on.